Suddenly Seventeen: Plot

 28-year-old Liang Xia (Ni Ni) and 34-year-old Mao Liang (Wallace Huo) have been together for nearly 10 years and living together in Beijing for the past five.
 Liang Xia has given up a promising career as a talented painter to be a perfect, attentive girlfriend for her "Prince Charming," who she assumes will propose to her soon, but she is constantly disappointed as Mao prioritizes his work at a design agency over her.
 While morosely watching TV one morning, Liang sees an infomercial for "magic" chocolates that purport to grant youthful energy, and orders a box on a whim.

-Liang consults her best friend Bai Xiaoning, and the two of them concoct a plan publicly pressure Mao into proposing to Liang at Bai's wedding.
+Liang consults her best friend Bai Xiaoning, and the two of them concoct a plan to publicly pressure Mao into proposing to Liang at Bai's wedding.
 However, the plan backfires, and Mao threatens to break up with her instead.
 The heartbroken Liang eats one of the chocolates and becomes disoriented while driving, rear-ending the car in front of her.
 When she regains consciousness several seconds later, her mind, memories, and personality have been replaced by those of her 17-year-old self, who is perplexed to find herself 11 years in the future.
 17-year-old Liang ("Little Liang") goes out and parties with Bai (who marvels at Liang's transformation but is supportive), but her mind eventually reverts to 28-year-old Liang ("Big Liang").

 Big Liang and Bai, theorizing that it was the car crash that triggered the transformation, bribe a taxi driver to rapidly accelerate and decelerate, but are caught and detained by police.
 While waiting for Mao to pick her up from the police station, Liang glumly eats another chocolate, inadvertently transforming once again into Little Liang.
 Little Liang leaves Mao at the police station and hops on the subway, where she encounters a young man named Yan Yan (Darren Wang).
 She surreptitiously sketches a portrait of Yan, but reverts to Old Liang just as she finishes the sketch and drops the sketchbook, which is picked up by Yan.